mrfdev/CMI/Resources/FAQ/cmi-custom-joinleave.md

 ---

-Turn on and display a custom join and leave message to players.
+Turn on and display a custom join and leave messages to players.

 ---